XCraftTM/DBBDocs/docs/mods.md

 # :material-download-box: Installing Mods

 Installing Mods is pretty Straight forward...
-Just Download a Zip and Extract it into your Bot Folder.
+Press a Button in DBB, Paste a URL, Wait.. and Done!

 ## Downloading